tri-cods/html-css/sections/properties.md

 [<<<Back](classes.md) | [Next>>>](creating_stylesheet.md)

-# Useful Selectors
+# Useful Properties

-Below is a list of useful selectors compiled by Digital Fellow [Patrick Smyth](http://smythp.com).
+Below is a list of useful properties that can be modified with CSS, compiled by Digital Fellow [Patrick Smyth](http://smythp.com).
 There are also [CSS cheatsheets](https://courses.cs.washington.edu/courses/cse154/15sp/cheat-sheets/css-cheat-sheet.pdf) available online.

 ## Color